NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: NeuralOS Architecture

 where $W_q, W_k$ are learnable projections and $E_{\text{pos}}$ encodes positional information of the latent frame.

 The attention output $c_t$ is then merged with the original lower-level LSTM output $L_t$:

 then processed by the upper-level LSTM:

-To ensure that the lower-level LSTM maintains awareness of higher-level contextual information, the upper-level LSTM's output $U_t$ is fed back as an input to the lower-level LSTM in the next timestep.
+To ensure that the lower-level LSTM maintains awareness of higher-level contexts, the upper-level LSTM's output $U_t$ is fed back as an input to the lower-level LSTM in the next timestep.

 \paragraph{Spatial Encoding of Cursor Positions} Precise cursor localization is critical for realistic OS interactions.
-NeuralOS explicitly encodes cursor positions using a Gaussian spatial map $E_{\text{pos}}=M_t \in \mathbb{R}^{H \times W}$.
+Interactive world and videogame models~\citep{parkerholder2025genie3, xiang2025pan,alonso2024diffusion,valevski2024diffusion} typically use a few actions to navigate the world.
+In contrast, the cursor represents a much larger discrete action space that grows in screen size.
+This made cursor rendering extremely challenging, where errors in cursor location were often hundreds of pixels as shown in \Cref{fig:cursor_errors_side}.
+To counter this, NeuralOS explicitly encodes cursor positions using a Gaussian spatial map $M_t \in \mathbb{R}^{H \times W}$.
 Instead of using a one-hot cursor position (which can lose precision due to latent resolution constraints), we construct a Gaussian map centered at the cursor's scaled coordinates:

-As demonstrated in \Cref{sec:experiments}, this spatial encoding is vital for accurate cursor rendering.
+As demonstrated in \Cref{fig:cursor_errors_side}, this spatial encoding is vital for accurate cursor rendering.
 This map $M_t$, combined with LSTM outputs $L_t$, $U_t$, forms the renderer context $R_t\in \mathbb{R}^{H\times W \times C'}$:

 \paragraph{Diffusion-Based Renderer} To render the screen image, a UNet-based diffusion renderer generates the latent graphical frames conditioned on the renderer context $R_t$~\citep{ronneberger2015u}.